wiseman-timelord/Anim-Narrate-Direct/README.md

 ```

 ### Development
 - TTS is not maintained, need `coqui-tts`, possibly it will fix the issues I have had, or otherwise will have to consider other options.
+Is it 3.12?
 - Correct interface.
 - Test features.